 Keeping up with online casino innovation is vital for staying competitive and Scaleo helps improve your marketing by providing real-time analytics, fraud-protection and quick adjustments.
 For example, modern casino games now include live dealer options, improving the experience.
 This change in what players want means you need strong software to keep up.

 Promotions are also critical in the iGaming world.
-Scaleo lets your affiliates offer great custom bonuses, and custom commission structures, target GEOs inside the EU.
+Scaleo lets your affiliates offer great custom bonuses and custom commission structures and target GEOs inside the EU.

 Investing in Scaleo affiliate software keeps your European online casino leading in growth and innovation.